IlpoJokinen/Facebook_Event_App/README.md

 ### Technologies to be used
 - Python3
+- Tkinter
-- Python libraries that fit my project
+- Other python libraries
 - Facebook Graphi API
 - Git